 Unlike oil stocks which would mean that you lose your money if the company in question goes down, EFTs and mutual funds allow you to diversify your portfolio by getting access to hundreds of different stocks.
 Some mutual funds & EFTs focus on specific industries like oil, so you can identify one and buy shares.
 However, while there’s a risk reduction in this investment opportunity, your chances of more profits will also reduce.
 You also must pay a fee which further reduces your returns.

 1. You get to diversify your investment portfolio with a commodity essential to our economy.
 Oil acts as a hedge against the drop in share prices of other companies.
 This is mainly because as oil prices increases, other sectors of the economy weaken.

 2. Direct oil investing through a DPP has a high-profit potential.
 This is because projects like oil drilling can produce multiple times the cost in revenues.

 3. You are likely to get high dividend yields since most of these oil companies have been around for many years.
 Investing in these blue-chip companies gives you an opportunity to generate passive income.

 4. There are also tax benefits of oil investing.
 Oil companies enjoy certain tax benefits that are not accessible to other industries.
 For instance, an oil drilling company can deduct land depreciation from the land they own.
-If you have direct investments in this company through a DPP, you can benefit from these significant tax savings.
+You can benefit from these significant tax savings if you have direct investments in this company through a DPP.

 Oil is one of the most important commodities in the world.
-Investing in this commodity has the potential of generating significant profits while helping you to diversify your portfolio.
+Investing in this commodity has the potential to generate significant profits while helping you to diversify your portfolio.
 We can help you to choose a suitable form of an oil investment opportunity that will allow you to gain value over the long term.